mergeweb/docs/_posts/2018-03-12-css-standards-framework.md

 ## Purpose
 The purpose of this series will be to define some standardized best practices for how our CSS is composed and organized in our projects.

-This is part 2 of 5: Framework.
+This is part 2 of 4: Framework.
 In this article, we will discuss Bootstrap as our framework of choice and in what ways we lean on Bootstrap to style a site.

 ## Why Bootstrap
 Our choice to use Bootstrap is preferential.
 There are merits to other frameworks, Bootstrap is just the one we like best.
-Overall, using a framework like Bootstrap provides us with a lot of common structure patterns and element styles.
+Overall, using a framework like Bootstrap provides us with a lot of predictable structure, patterns and element styles.
 Using the same framework on multiple projects provides a few benefits.
 1. We can assume a basic set of patterns and elements are available to us in every site we build.
 2. We know that common classes will always produce the same output and don't have to spend time learning one-off approaches unique to each site.
-3. Because of the predictability in the code, sites can be mutually understood by a team, allowing for better collaboration and getting rid of the "Only Jones knows how that site works" type of mentality.
+3. Because of the predictability in the code, sites can be mutually understood by a team, allowing for better collaboration.

 ## Using Bootstrap
 Using Bootstrap does require knowing about Bootstrap.